leecheuk/tax-depreciation-mcp-guide/README.md

 ## Available Tools

 The following tools are available via the Tax Depreciation MCP endpoint.
-All are based on the MACRS system from IRS Publication 946:
+All are based on the MACRS from IRS Publication 946:

-- `getAssetClass`: Retrieve the asset class information for a given asset.
+- `get_asset_class`: Retrieve the asset class information for a given asset.
-- `getDepreciationSchedule`: Get the full MACRS depreciation schedule for an asset.
+- `get_depreciation_schedule`: Get the full MACRS depreciation schedule for an asset.
-- `calculateDepreciationAmount`: Calculate the depreciation amount for a specific year and asset.
+- `calculate_depreciation_amount`: Calculate the depreciation amount for a specific year and asset.
-- `chooseConvention`: Determine the applicable convention (half-year, mid-quarter, etc.) for an asset.
+- `choose_convention`: Determine the applicable convention (half-year, mid-quarter, etc.) for an asset.
 - `ping`: Test connectivity to the MCP endpoint.

 ## Usage